 Prepare things the Night Before

 Eating is not only something that we enjoy, but something that enables us to function properly.
-It’s often true that when rushed in the morning it is breakfast that is sacrificed.
-It’s often said that its the most important meal of the day, and with good reason.
-It sets your body up for the busy working day by keeping you energized.
+It’s often true that breakfast is sacrificed when you are rushed in the morning.
+It is the most important meal of the day, and with good reason.
+It sets your body up for the busy work day by keeping you energized.
 Set aside time to eat a healthy meal each morning.
 It will help to counter the fatigue you may feel from making the shift to waking up earlier.

 This is a simple one.
 Jeff Sanders, author of the 5 AM Miracle, has a morning habit of drinking a liter of water within 45 minutes of waking up.
 Water is universally known to improve cognitive function, yet so many of us don’t drink enough and suffer from dehydration.
 Drink that water, eat that healthy breakfast, and get on with your tasks whilst feeling fantastic.

 Moving in the morning can be a great source of energy, and helps to set you up for the day ahead.
-It has been demonstrated to improve focus and mental abilities.
-Working out will also release endorphins, proven to make you feel better.
+It has been shown to improve focus and mental abilities.
+The release of endorphins is proven to make you feel better.
 Some form of exercise for half an hour each morning, even brisk walking, will not only help you focus on the day ahead, it can make you feel better about tackling the difficult tasks you may have.
-So perhaps you might consider whether your commute to work could benefit from a brisk walk by getting off one stop earlier than usual?
+So perhaps you might consider whether your commute to work could benefit from adding a brisk walk by getting off one stop earlier than usual?

-An integral part of being productive and getting things done, is to be very clear about what you’re going to be doing.
-The use of to-do lists has been, and will probably always be, incredibly important.
+An integral part of being productive and getting things done, is to be very clear about what you’re doing.
+The use of to-do lists is incredibly important.
 There is a plethora of productivity apps, which can help you keep track of what you need to do.
 One simple habit that I would strongly recommend, however, is to utilise the MIT theory.
 MIT stands for ‘Most Important Thing(s)’.
-When you wake up in the morning, spend a few minutes deciding what is that you must achieve that day to consider it productive.
+When you wake up in the morning, spend a few minutes deciding what you must achieve that day for it to be productive.
 The premise is that this list should not include more than three things, with an emphasis on just one of those things.
 This has synergy with the theory proposed by Gary Keller, the author of “The One Thing”.
 He believes that the best way to prioritize our never-ending to-do lists is to pick the task with “the Domino Effect”.
 The Domino Effect supposes that there is a task or action that you can complete that will make everything else on your list either easier to complete, or even unnecessary.
 So, start with the most difficult task, and the other tasks will become simpler to finish or easier in contrast.

 Once you’ve made it into the office, there are still plenty of bear traps you and your productivity could fall into.
 The team over at Resume.io have put together a great Infographic outlining 9 things to avoid in the office in the morning.